linda840103/MAT/README.md

 Yi-Ling Liu

 ## Disclaimer
-The code here contained is provided to assist with reviewing the IJCAI paper number 1137.
+The code here contained is provided to assist with reviewing some paper.
 No permission is given or implied for copying, or using the attached software for other purposes.